 People often ask me what did we actually not take that would have been beneficial.

-Well, as surprising as my answer is to many people, what I wish we had our truck equipped with was:
+Well, as surprising as my answer is to many people, I wish we had equipped our truck with “Fender Flares!”

 There were so many situations where we could have avoided damaging the side of our vehicle if we had fender flares.
 And to go even further, they could have prevented some dangerous situations.

 We were often driving on loose surfaces, and also got stuck in situations where our wheels were spinning hopelessly.
 Fender flares would have prevented hazardous rocks and sticks from shooting alongside and past our vehicle.